Cairo Cruise & Coast - 13 days

 Overnight: Nile Cruiser | Breakfast, Lunch, Dinner

 Aswan - Luxor.
 Sailing upstream we stop to visit the waterside temple of Kom Ombo, dating back to the reign of Tuthmosis III, built in honour of the crocodile-headed god Sobek.
 It is unique and unusual, in that everything is architecturally doubled and perfectly symmetrical along the main axis of the temple including twin halls, courts, colonnades, sanctuaries and entrances.
-Early morning on day 7, we visit Edfu temple continuing through the Esna lock and arriving to Luxor.
+Early morning on day 7, we continuing through the Esna lock and arrive to Luxor.
 Afternoon visit to the grand Temples of Karnak, a spectacular complex of sanctuaries, pylons, chapels, halls and obelisks, all dedicated to the Theban gods and to the greater glory of Egypt’s Middle and New Kingdom rulers.
 Tonight, we’ll take a stroll along the riverside corniche and visit Luxor temple, wonderfully illuminated by night.